wamdam/backy2/docs/source/datalayout.rst

 The *sql meta backend* relies on sqlalchemy, a python ORM which works with a huge number of DBMS, e.g. MySQL, postgreSQL, sqlite, oracle.

-For backy2's purpose, you may use any of them depending a bit on how big your backups are and how many versions you are storing.
+For benji's purpose, you may use any of them depending a bit on how big your backups are and how many versions you are storing.
 For a single workstation backup with 10-20 versions, sqlite is perfectly suitable.
 However you will benefit from postgreSQL's performance and stability when doing hundrets of